ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 Memorize Scripture uses a spaced repetition strategy for reviewing verses.
 That means you'll practice the difficult verses every day while the easy verses you'll practice less frequently.

-You determine the verse difficulty yourself using the response buttons.
+You determine the verse difficulty yourself by using the response buttons.
 There are three of these buttons: Hard, OK, and Easy.

 <div class="bordered-image">